Q2 Metals Drills Significant Continuous Spodumene-Bearing Pegmatite Zones at the Mia Lithium Property, James Bay Territory, Quebec, Canada

 Further to the Company's news release on November 2, 2023, the NSR buy-back from 9219-8845 QC Inc. ("CMH"), and its subsequent termination has been completed.
 The 2% Net Smelter Production Royalty ("NSR") held by CMH on certain claims was acquired for $888,400 and the issuance of 1,400,000 common shares, at a deemed price of $0.544 per share.
 The common shares are restricted from trading until April 20, 2024.

-Following the termination, the Mia Property has a 1% NSR on all claims, held by Lithium Royalty Corp., as well as an additional 1% NSR on 28 claims, held by Franco-Nevada Corp..
+Following the termination, the Mia Property has a 1% NSR on all claims, held by Lithium Royalty Corp., as well as an additional 1% NSR on 28 claims, held by Franco-Nevada Corporation.

 Qualified Person